pulumi/docs/content/blog/managing-containers-on-aws-with-pulumi/index.md

 ```

-As with the ECS example, run `pulumi up` to deploy the application and use either curl or a browser to check the deployment.
+As with the ECS example, run `pulumi up` to deploy the application.
+To check the deployment, use either curl or a browser to see the page.

 ## Want to know more?

-Although these examples are simple, they demonstrate the basic building blocks for building, storing and managing containers.
+Although these examples are simple, they demonstrate the basic building blocks for building, storing, and managing containers.
 They also show how to create ECS or EKS clusters for deploying apps.
 To get started with AWS and Pulumi check out the [AWS Guide]({{< relref "docs/get-started/aws/_index.md" >}}) for core services and the [Crosswalk for AWS guide]({{< relref "docs/guides/crosswalk/aws/_index.md" >}}) for convenience APIs that simplify deploying infrastructure as code.
-For a deeper dive into managing containers on AWS, checkout our [How to Scale Your Amazon EKS Cluster: EC2, Managed Node Groups, and Fargate]({{< relref "blog/aws-eks-managed-nodes-fargate/index.md" >}}).
+For a deeper dive into managing containers on AWS, check out our [How to Scale Your Amazon EKS Cluster: EC2, Managed Node Groups, and Fargate]({{< relref "blog/aws-eks-managed-nodes-fargate/index.md" >}}).